Last Updated on August 22, 2022.

-Don’t Panic.
-Most are just tiny little “nips” that feel like pinches, and there is not much to be done other than to try to figure out why you were bitten and how to prevent it in the future.
+- Don’t Panic.
+Most are just tiny little “nips” that feel like pinches, and there is not much to be done other than figuring out why you were bitten and how to prevent it in the future.

-Most hedgehog bites barely break the skin and a simple hand washing is sufficient to prevent infection.
+- Most hedgehog bites barely break the skin and simply washing your hands with soap is sufficient to prevent infection.

-However, if the bite is more severe and breaks the skin more than a pin-prick (rare) you will want to wash the area directly with soap and water, treat with an antibiotic ointment and cover with an adhesive bandage.
+- Although it is rare, if the bite is more severe and breaks the skin you will want to wash the area directly with soap and water, treat with an antibiotic ointment and cover with an adhesive bandage.

-The reason a hedgehog bites will determine if you should immediately return your hedgehog to its cage after a bite.
+- The reason a hedgehog bites will determine if you should immediately return your hedgehog to their cage after a bite.

-Normally friendly hedgehogs that bite out of spontaneous bad behavior can be returned to their cage as a form of punishment.
+- A normally friendly hedgehog that bites out of spontaneous bad behavior can be returned to their cage as a form of punishment.

-One of the most important things you can do for a grouchy hedgehog is NOT to put your hedgehog down.
-This can be the response your hedgehog wants and so putting the hedgehog down can be a positive reinforcement.
+- One of the most important things you can do for a grouchy hedgehog is NOT put them down after a bite.
+This can be the response your hedgehog wants, and therefore, putting the hedgehog down can be a positive reinforcement.

-Instead, simply hold your hedgehog away from your hands (such as in the crook of your arm) so that your hedgie can relax, but not get its way.
+- Instead, simply hold your hedgehog away from your hands (such as in the crook of your arm) so that your hedgie can relax, but not get their way.

 Bites and Infection

-Signs to look for that may indicate a mild infection are swelling, redness, and possible swelling.
+- Signs to look for that may indicate a mild infection are swelling and redness.
 This can typically be avoided with proper cleansing of the wound area.

-Immune compromised individuals are more at risk for more serious infections and should be watched more closely for symptoms beyond a mild infection.
+- Immunocompromised individuals are more at risk for serious infections and should be watched closely for symptoms beyond a mild infection.